ShumGG/COOK/README.md

 ## Notifications:

-The user will recive notifications, these are:
+The user will recive notifications (offline - online) , these are:

  <h5> Like post. </h5>
  <h5> Comment on post. </h5>